 Totty Rocks is an independent designer and boutique situated in the eclectic and fashionable Bruntsfield, Edinburgh.
 To reduce their carbon footprint, the brand only uses material and designs sourced and produced in Scotland, with each piece created to last a lifetime.
 Their style remains up to date yet unique, including tartan designs that hint towards the brands’ Scottish heritage without becoming twee.
 A mix of both traditional and alternative, their designs have attracted many high-profile clients such as Kate Moss, America Ferrera and Gok Wan.

-A small mother and daughter business, Boho Silver search the beaches of Scotland to hand-collect Scottish sea glass.
+Unique Scottish sea glass jewellery, that is quite unlike anything else out there.
+Organic, ocean and Scottish folklore designs that have a bohemian edge.
+A mother and daughter business micro business, Boho Silver search the beaches of Scotland to hand-collect Scottish sea glass.
 Each piece of sea glass is then incorporated into jewellery using traditional silversmithing techniques.
 As the glass is tumbled by the sea, salt & sand, each shape is entirely unique, and no piece of jewellery can ever be truly replicated.

 By using sea glass, their designs are an eco-friendly and sustainable alternative to traditional mined gemstones.
 Other designs use coral and shells washed up on west coast beaches in the Highlands of Scotland; these are then cast in silver using an ancient ‘lost wax’ technique.

-The silver they use is EcoSilver, with them recycling their own scrap silver and incorporate into their designs.
-Boho Silver also use eco-friendly packaging to help reduce waste.
+The silver they use is recycled silver from a reputable UK supplier and from their own scrap silver, and this is what they use in all their designs.
+Boho Silver also use eco-friendly workbench products and packaging materials to help reduce waste.

 A Glasgow based studio invested in saving all jeans destined for landfill.